 The Public Notification Rule helps to ensure that consumers will always know if there is a problem with their drinking water.
-These notices immediately alert consumers if there is a serious problem with their drinking water (e.g. a boil water emergency).
+These notices immediately alert consumers if there is a serious problem with their drinking water (e.g., a boil water emergency).

-Violation Type 8 Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 05/28/2020 07/06/2020 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
-PUBLIC NOTICE RULE LINKED TO VIOLATION 11/04/2020 12/29/2020 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 03/09/2021 05/17/2021 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.